dmalyuta/dotfiles/README.md

 ### Requirements

 You should be running a Ubuntu-based Linux operating system.
 You can run the installation either on a completely fresh or an already used OS.
-You should also be connected to the Internet throughout the installation, since the install script downloads a few files.
 Note that the script is smart enough to backup any existing dotfiles to a directory `~/dotfile_backup_ddmmYYYY_THHMMSS/` (where the second half of the folder name is the current date and time) before overwriting any dotfile with one from this repository.

 ### Supported Distributions